-- An independent mechanical, electrical and plumbing system for the vivarium incorporating variable air volume (VAV) boxes with reheat and a heat reclaim system to optimize energy use. - A control upgrade resulting in improved operations, occupant comfort, the ability to schedule spaces and improved energy control. - Upgraded lighting controls throughout the facility, including areas such as classrooms and offices.
-In addition, new lighting controls for common spaces such as hallways. - The addition of LED lighting in key locations throughout the building. - Window replacement including with high-performance glass to enhance energy efficiency. - Replacement of exterior doors.
+- An independent mechanical, electrical and plumbing system for the vivarium incorporating variable air volume (VAV) boxes with reheat and a heat reclaim system to optimize energy use. - A controls upgrade resulting in improved operations, occupant comfort, the ability to schedule spaces and improved energy control. - Upgraded lighting controls throughout the facility, including areas such as classrooms and offices.
+In addition, new lighting controls for common spaces such as hallways. - The addition of LED lighting in key locations throughout the building. - Window replacement including high-performance glass to enhance energy efficiency. - Replacement of exterior doors. - Installation of a backup generator.